-- The NCPP shall normally cover ten (10) budget years. - However, at the discretion of the Board and as recommended by management, the NCPP may include Capital Improvements beyond the 10-year range if those Capital Improvements warrant a longer planning horizon and cost estimates for such projects are provided. - O The NCPP shall also include an addendum inventory of potential Capital Projects in the 10 to 20-year range.
+- However, at the discretion of the Board and as recommended by management, the NCPP may include Capital Improvements beyond the 10-year range if those Capital Improvements warrant a longer planning horizon and cost estimates for such projects are provided. - The NCPP shall also include an addendum inventory of potential Capital Projects in the 10 to 20-year range.
 However, cost estimates for such Capital Projects shall not be required. - The NCPP shall include cost estimates for each Capital Improvement listed.
-Cost estimates shall be updated no less than annually. - The NCPP shall also inventory potential Capital Projects in the 10 to 20 year range.
-However, cost estimates for such projects shall not be required. - All changes or updates to the NCPP shall be reviewed and approved by the Board.
+Cost estimates shall be updated no less than annually. - All changes or updates to the NCPP shall be reviewed and approved by the Board.
 At a minimum, each year as part of the Annual Budget Development Process the Board of Directors shall review the NCPP and approve: - The addition or subtraction of Capital Improvements from the NCPP. - Changes to the prioritization, sequencing, or timing of items listed in the NCPP.